biosimulations/biosimulations/docs/concepts/Metadata.md

 ## Recommended URIs for COMBINE/OMEX archives and the contents

 COMBINE/OMEX archives should be referenced using unique identifiers which begin with the prefix `http://omex-library.org/` and end with the file extension `.omex` (e.g., `http://omex-library.org/BioSimulations-0001.omex`).
-We recommend using identifiers that are a concentation of `http://omex-library.org/` and the filename of the COMBINE archive (e.g., `BioSimulations-0001.omex`).
+We recommend using identifiers that are a concatenation of `http://omex-library.org/` and the filename of the COMBINE archive (e.g., `BioSimulations-0001.omex`).

 Files in COMBINE archives should be referenced by concatenating the above identifiers with their location within their parent COMBINE archives (e.g., `http://omex-library.org/BioSimulations-0001.omex/simulation.sedml`).